emissary-ingress/emissary/docs/topics/using/edgectl/index.md

 ### Ambassador Edge Stack

 To enable Preview URLs, you must first enable preview URL processing in one or more Host resources.
 Ambassador Edge Stack uses Host resources to configure various aspects of a given host.
-Enabling preview URLs is as simple as adding the `previewURL` section and setting `enabled` to `true`:
+Enabling preview URLs is as simple as adding the `previewUrl` section and setting `enabled` to `true`:

 ```yaml
 apiVersion: getambassador.io/v2